Carrot Top Pesto Pasta

 🌱 More recipes using carrot leaves

-We love reducing food waste by using up carrot tops in interesting ways.
+Want more recipes using food scraps?
 Here are a few of our favorite recipes:

 - Want to make a big batch of this pesto?
 Check out our recipe for Carrot Top Pesto